makrai/notes/jurafsky-slp-ed2-ch15-unification.md

       * restrictions on the values of those features (expressed in terms of types)
       * equality constraints between the values
-    * e.g. verb: just represents agreement and verbal morphology information
+    * eg verb: just represents agreement and verbal morphology information
       * two appropriate features, AGREE and VFORM
       * type of the values of the two features
         * AGREE feature takes values of type agr defined in Fig. 15.13, and